 The prior year's audit report for the year ended December 31, 2021 included a disclosure of a misappropriation of funds that occurred during the year between 2004 and 2017.
-The fraud was perpetrated by a former investment manager firm engaged by NOFF.
+The fraud was perpetrated by a former investment manager engaged by NOFF.
 The fraud perpetrator pleaded guilty in federal court on March 16, 2022.
 He was ordered to pay restitution totaling \$937,658 to the NOFF.
-The NOFF received \$210,000 partial restitution payment during the current year.
+The NOFF received \$46,060 in partial restitution payments during the current year.